coding-vibe/ai-assistant-landing/README.md

 # AI Assistant Landing

 AI Assistant Landing is a modern and responsive landing page designed to showcase AI-based product.
-It’s easy to customize, mobile-friendly, and ready for production.
+It’s easy to customize and mobile-friendly.
 Content is dynamically managed via **Strapi** – a headless CMS.

 ## Features